rbms-bsc/DCRMR/_pages/Edition/Edition-statement.md

 ## 3.21.31 No edition statement

-<a name="3.21.31.1">3.21.31.1</a> If the manifestation does not contain an edition statement, but is known to contain significant changes from other editions, or an edition statement for it is provided by a reference source, do not supply an edition statement based on this information.
+<a name="3.21.31.1">3.21.31.1</a> If the manifestation does not contain an edition statement, but is known to contain significant changes from other editions, or an edition statement for it is provided by a bibliographic or reference source, do not supply an edition statement based on this information.
 Always give the information in a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) (see [3.26.32.1](/DCRMR/edition/Note-on-edition-statement/#3.26.32.1)).

 <a name="3.21.31.2">3.21.31.2</a> If the manifestation contains only a statement that refers to another edition (e.g., as part of a preface to an earlier edition or a summary of the work’s publication history), do not transcribe the information as an edition statement and do not supply an edition statement based on the information.
 A [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) may be made on such statements if considered important (see [3.26.32.2](/DCRMR/edition/Note-on-edition-statement/#3.26.32.2)).

 ## 3.21.32 Edition statements that are grammatically inseparable parts of other transcribed elements

-<a name="3.21.32.1">3.21.32.1</a> If an edition statement is a grammatically inseparable part of the [Title proper](/DCRMR/title/Title-proper/), [Other title information](/DCRMR/title/Other-title-information/), [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/), or any other transcribed element, then transcribe it as part of the element to which it is integrated or linked and do not repeat it as an edition statement.
+<a name="3.21.32.1">3.21.32.1</a> If an edition statement is a grammatically inseparable part of the [Title proper](/DCRMR/title/Title-proper/), [Other title information](/DCRMR/title/Other-title-information/), [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/), or any other transcribed element, then transcribe it as part of the element with which it is integrated or linked.
+Do not repeat it as an edition statement.

 >Example:
 >Title proper: <CITE>Blunt's edition of the Nautical almanac and astronomical ephemeris for the year 1815</CITE>